(Premium Only) PC*MILER Web gives you the ability to route:

 In Content Tools, you can also create Sites around your Custom Places.
 A site extends a Place to include a boundary polygon around its perimeter, entry and exit gates, and other valuable information drivers need to avoid getting lost, feeling stressed or wasting time.

 In this article:

 Routing to Custom Places

 Custom Places must first be created in Content Tools, which can be accessed through the Web Tools menu in PC*MILER Web.
-Once you create a Place, it is immediately available for use in routing.
-Places are predefined intermodal terminals, truck stops, manufacturing plants and distribution centers that are already loaded into PC*MILER Web.
+Once you create a Place, it is immediately available for use in route planning.
+Verified Places are commercial locations that are already loaded into PC*MILER Web.